lambdamikel/Talker-80/README.md

 ## Disclaimer

 Use at your own risk.
-I am not responsible for any potential damage you might cause to your Model 1, other machinery, or yourself, in the process of assembling and using this piece of hardware.
+I am not responsible for any potential damage you might cause to your TRS-80, other machinery, or yourself, in the process of assembling and using this piece of hardware.

 **Enjoy!**